 Tag: frank marcopolos

-Fans of David Foster Wallace, Dave Eggers, Jonathan Franzen, Kingsley Amis, Haruki Murakami, Alice Munro, Woody Allen, and J.D.
+Fans of Zadie Smith, Dave Eggers, David Foster Wallace, Jennifer Egan, and J.D.
 Salinger would enjoy this podcast.
-It is a live recording of the Austin Writing Workshop, held in North Austin on Friday, July 18, 2014.
-The group discusses postmodern literature and philosophy with details listed in the … Read More »
+This podcast is a live recording of the Austin Writing Workshop held on August 15, 2014.
+In it, the group explores the issue of themes … Read More »